 3. Credit Score

 Your credit score shows current and potential lenders how much of a responsible borrower you are.
 Having a high score typically means that you are financially responsible and reliable, while a lower score means that you’re likely to default on loans.
-A higher score also leads to better financial opportunities like lower interest rates and higher credit limits.
+A higher UK credit score matters when getting a house and leads to better financial opportunities like lower interest rates and higher credit limits.

 One of the measurements that goes into your credit score is credit utilization — this is how much of your available credit you have borrowed.
 A lower credit utilization rate positively affects your credit score because it shows that you are managing your credit payments regularly instead of letting them add up over time.
 So, keeping your credit card’s balance low could result in a better credit score and all the advantages that come with it.